 Movers have been using this packing material for over a generation to prevent fragile items from picking up knocks and bumps.
-The sheets don’t take up much space, but it delivers some of the same outcomes you get with the larger air pocket inserts.
+The sheets don’t take up much space, but they deliver the same outcomes as the larger air pocket inserts.
 If you have multiple fragile items getting packed into the same box or container, you’d want to use this material first.

 The size of the bubbles for this wrapping material is variable.
 You’ll find options with hundreds of tiny dots and ones with only a handful of larger ones.
-If you need tough packing choices, the bigger designs will provide more protection at the expense of requiring additional space.
+If you need tough packing choices, the more significant designs will provide more protection at the expense of requiring additional space.

 6. Moving Blankets

-If your moving day arrives and you end up working in the rain or snow, having this packing material available can be quite helpful.
-When you wrap the items in a blanket, you reduce the furniture’s risk or other items getting wet, dusty, or dirty.
+If your moving day arrives and you end up working in the rain or snow, having this packing material available can be pretty helpful.
+When you wrap the items in a blanket, you reduce the furniture’s risk of other things getting wet, dusty, or dirty.
 Professional movers might wrap a moving blanket first, then use plastic sheeting to provide a second protective layer.

 When it is time to think about moving, you should use the packing materials depending on what you have to manage.
 If you prefer, you can also hire professional movers to take care of your packing work for you!